hadjTahar/scorch-engine/README.md

 It’s a game engine and an application development framework, using open source C++ libraries:
 This is a low level game engine, it gives basic features and let’s you build your game style however you wish it to be.

-### One engine to rule them all.

-- Games and apps.
-- Desktop, mobile and possibly consoles.
-- 2D and 3D.
+It’s very modular, everything is done with modules, you can have the same app or items rendered using different backends and keep the same logic and behavior

+You can even add your own 2d or 3d render backend

 Built on the shoulders of powerful C++ libraries: SDL, Skia, Filament, and more.

 There are incredible C++ libraries for almost every part of application and game development.
 What I find missing is a framework that brings them together into one coherent, modern, cross-platform engine.

 That's Scorch.

+### Targets:

+When fully functional, it should work on:

+- Desktop, mobile and possibly consoles.
+- 2D and 3D.
+- Games and apps.

 ### Vendors: